debjyoti71/fastapi-face-recognition/README.md

 For issues and questions:
 1. Check the logs in `logs/app.log`
 2. Review the API documentation at `/docs`
+3. Test functionality with `index.html`
-3. Create an issue in the repository
+4. Create an issue in the repository

 ---

 **Note**: This service requires proper lighting and clear face images for optimal performance.
 Ensure users are facing the camera directly during registration and verification.
+The included test application provides an excellent way to validate functionality before integration.